destinpq/vg/README-AUTOMATION.md

 This will:
 1. Check for changes in backend, frontend, and ai_engine
 2. Commit and push changes to GitHub
-3. Deploy ai_engine changes to your H100 GPU if any were detected
+3. Deploy backend and ai_engine changes to your H100 GPU if any were detected

-### Manual AI Engine Sync
+### Manual Backend and AI Engine Sync

-To specifically sync ai_engine changes to your H100 GPU:
+To specifically sync backend and ai_engine changes to your H100 GPU:

 ```bash
 # Run the H100 sync script